-State or other jurisdiction Participation Requirements for regular retirement Employee contribution rate Benefit formula Tennessee Optional.
+State or other jurisdiction Participation Requirements for reqular retirement Employee contribution rate Benefit formula junsuiction Purticipation legular retirement Tute Benejit joinnulu Tennessee Optional.
 Age 55, 4 years of service.
 Members hired before 7/1/14 participate in a non-contributory plan.
 Members hired after 7/1/14 participate in a contributory plan.
 State contributes 4% toward defined benefit, 5% into 401K Member contributes 5% toward defined benefit, 2% into 401K (can do more if so desired). \$85.21 per month x years of service with a cap 90% of final compensation.
 2006 legislation provides for an annual adjustment in the base amount (not an annual COLA to recipients) and provides that a legislator may reject the increase in writing. \$55.00 for those in the contributory plan.
 Texas Optional Vesting at 8 years.
 Age 60 with 8 years of service; or age 50 with 12 years of service.
-2.3% x district judge's salary x length of service, with the monthly benefit capped at the level of a district judge's salary, and adjusted when such salaries are increased.
+8% 2.3% x district judge's salary x length of service, with the monthly benefit capped at the level of a district judge's salary, and adjusted when such salaries are increased.
 Various annuity options are available.
 Military service credit may be purchased to add to elective class service membership.
 In September 2013, a district judge's salary was set at \$140,000 a year.
-Utah Mandatory reduction; age 65 with 4 years of service for full benefits.
-2010 legislation closed the Governors' Non-contributory.
-For the DC plan, employer will contribute 10% of compensation, which will vest after four years of service.
+Utah Mandatory Age 62 with 10 years and an actuarial reduction; age 65 with 4 years of service for full benefits.
+2010 legislation closed the Governors' and Legislators' Retirement Plan to legislators elected after 7/1/2011 and replaced it with the New Public Employees' Tier II Contributory Retirement Plan Defined Contribution Plan.
+The new DC plan will be a 401(k) with distribution of accumulations subject to federal rules. service.
 Employees may, but are not required, to contribute. \$24.80/month (as of July 2004) x years of service; adjusted semi-annually according to consumer price index up to a maximum increase of 2%.
 For the DC plan, benefits will be based upon accumulations in the employee account.
 Vermont None available.
 Deferred compensation plan available.
 Virginia Mandatory.
 Eligibility for various plans based on membership date.
-Same as state employees plan. service (unreduced); age 55 with 5 years of service; age 50 with 10 years (reduced).
-Plan 2-When age and service = 90; or normal Social Security retirement age 1 Plan 1-1.7% of average final compensation x years of service (average over highest 36 consecutive months).
+Same as state employees plan.
+Plan 1-Age 50 with 30 years of service (unreduced); age 55 with 5 years of service; age 50 with 10 years (reduced).
+Plan 2-When age and service = 90; or normal Social Security retirement age with 5 years of service (unreduced); age 60 with 5 years of service (reduced).
+Hybrid plan-When age and service = 90; or normal Social Security retirement age with 5 years of service (unreduced); age 60 with 5 years of service (reduced). voluntary contributions to defined benefit and defined contribution components.
+Plan 1-1.7% of average final compensation x years of service (average over highest 36 consecutive months).
 Plan 2-1.65% of average final compensation x years of service (average over highest 60 consecutive months).
 Hybrid plan-1.65% of average final compensation x years of service (average over highest 60 consecutive months).